Stik-Lab/ATAC-seq/README.md

 ```bash
 sbatch multicov.sh
 ```

+> [!IMPORTANT]
+> Make sure all required modules are loaded or installed in your environment.

 #### Step-by-step description

 **1.** All peak files (*_peaks.narrowPeak) are merged and sorted into a consensus peak set.